pervezalam777/todo/README.md

   - also know as presentation component
   - component can use hooks for UI logic

+## Controlled form elements ? re-render check ??

+## Uncontrolled form elements? re-render check ??
+when react do not re-render the application on form element data change
+- [x] without useRef
+- [ ] with useRef

 ## React covered Topics
 - [component and props](https://reactjs.org/docs/components-and-props.html)

+## UseRef ?

 ## Available Scripts